 The Perennial Divide Program

-The "Perennial Divide" Program began in 2016.
-Each year the IPRD will accept all types of perennial plants from community members during the spring and fall, when you may be dividing or changing the landscapes of your home or business.
+Think About Us in the Spring & Fall, when you may be dividing or changing the landscapes of your home or business...
+Through this program, the Parks & Recreation Department accepts all types of perennial plants from community members.
 All varieties of plants are welcome, including perennial flowers, bulbs, ground covers, ornamental grasses and shrubs.
 NO donation is too small!!
 The Independence Parks system is vast and this helps with beautification and enhancement of public land through the donation of perennial plants that may otherwise be taken to the compost dump.
 The Community Greenhouse will serve as the base for this program.
 Please contact the Director @ 319-334-6711 with any questions.

 Donations may be brought to: Independence Parks & Recreation Community Greenhouse

 (located the west of the Falcon Civic Center)